learn-co-curriculum/rack-get-params-lab/README.md

 # Rack Routes and GET Params

 We've provided the code for a basic list of items.
 Now it's your turn to extend it.
-Do you work in `app/application.rb`.
+Do your work in `app/application.rb`.

 ## Vocabulary Word: "Route"